Bala93/KD-MRI/reconstruction/README.md

 # Report

-To evaluate on the reconstructions generated from the validation set: `sh evaluate.sh`
+To print out the evaluation metrics on the reconstructions generated from the validation set: `sh evaluate.sh`
 ```bash
 BASE_PATH=''
 MODEL='attention_imitation'